A Christ-Centered Response to COVID-19

 Gleaners Food Bank

 Our work continues.
 We’ve adapted and will continue to do so and have been distributing food at a record pace since March 10.
 We continue to work with the Indianapolis Public Schools and various other organizations working to ensure that those who need help, have help during this national health and economic emergency.We’ve more than doubled the households served at our Community Cupboard.
 Because our volunteer numbers have dropped, we’ve hired temporary workers to pack emergency boxes.
 Many on our team are assisting in assembling and distributing food boxes.
 Our volunteer tasks fluctuate daily and, recognizing we are considered an essential business, many individuals in our community have stepped up to volunteer for the first time.
 We appreciate this and will continue to need and welcome volunteers.
 To sign up to volunteer visit https://gleaners.volunteerhub.com/.

 The number of Hoosiers in need has risen dramatically.
 Our usual distributions cover 400 households per day for the pantry.
-Since mid-March we have seen upwards of 1,190 at the highest and growing.
+As of August, the food pantry has served over 17k households, mobile pantry: 15k households, CARE: 16k households, home delivery: 4k households.
+Over 11m lbs of total food distributed!
 To help today visit gleaners.org/donate.